Jeffae-Schroff/apprentice/examples/dummy_data/README.md

 Over many tunes, we record the chi2/ndf that apprentice gets, and graph by method of error handling.
 We also throw out tunes where apprenteice hits the boundary parameters when tuning and gets stuck (OFFBOUND).

 ![boundary_contour example](experiments/2_exp_linear_07-28-2022_00:20:56/results/important_graphs/pngs/boundary_contour.png)
 For this example with two parameters, we can run a contour to find the area around a tune parameter result that is within a certain chi2 margin.
-There is also a elipse generated using the eigenvectors as axes; when the contour cannot be calculated, the ellipse will likely be a good approximation.
+There is also a boundary_elipse.pdf file generated using the smallest and largest maginitude eigenvectors as axes; when the contour cannot be calculated, the ellipse will likely be a good approximation.
 Both scripts use the first tune in the tunes folder where none of the three methods resulted in OFFBOUND

 ![validation example](experiments/2_exp_linear_07-28-2022_00:20:56/results/important_graphs/pngs/2_exp_obs0_tune_validation.png)
 To make sure that apprentice has tuned well, we can plug the results of each tune into the surrogate functions, and graph the results with the target data.